 The good practices are:

 - Include metadata for discovery information with your registration.

-- For SPs, you should include information on the SAML attributes the SP requires to allow access.
+- For SPs, you should include information on the SAML Requested Attributes the SP uses to allow access.
 Please note that the core attributes for the UK federation are defined in the eduPerson schema (see section 7 of the UK federation Technical Recommendations for Participants) whilst other federations may use attributes from other schemas e.g. SCHAC.
 Information on the form of the RequestedAttribute information can be seen on the Shibboleth wiki, or contact the UK federation service desk for more information.